Thai Foot Massage and Reflexology | Techniques, Concepts, and Benefits

 A Thai Foot Massage session can be done with or without using oils or creams.
 When oil is used there’s more sliding and stroking, without oils you’ll typically find more acupressure manipulations, mobilization, and stretches being applied.

-A massage practitioner i.e. therapist may use the thumbs, other fingers, knuckles, elbows, forearms, the knees, feet, and certain tools (often wooden sticks) to work on the feet.
+The Thai massage practitioner or therapist may use the thumbs, other fingers, knuckles, elbows, forearms, the knees, feet, and certain tools (often wooden sticks) to work on the feet.
 The client usually sits on a comfortable soft chair, leaning back, and the practitioner would sit on the floor or on a little stool.

-Very often, a Thai Foot Massage treatment is extended to the calves, or even to the entire legs, and at the end of a session often a bit of arm, shoulder and neck work is applied also.
+Very often, a Thai Foot Massage treatment is extended to the calves, or even to the entire legs, and at the end of a session often a bit of arm, shoulder, and neck massage is also applied.

 Like Traditional Thai Massage, Thai Foot Massage is very popular in Thailand.
 And surely, after a long day of standing or walking, a session is not only pleasant and good for the feet, but in fact for the whole body.
 Foot Massage typically incorporates the idea of Reflexology, which means that pressing on certain therapeutic points (acupoints or acupressure points) under, on the sides, or on top of the feet, will benefit the entire body and notably the internal organs.